baldpixels/codejam_2018A/README.md

 prompt

 # coded by
 Connor Rudmann a.k.a.
-Vlad Pixels
+"Vlad Pixels"